Optimal computing budget allocation

-Intuitive explanation
+Intuitive Explanation

-OCBA's goal is to provide a systematic approach to run a large number of simulations including only the critical alternatives in order to select the best alternative.
+The goal of OCBA is to provide a systematic approach to efficiently run a large number of simulations by focusing only on the critical alternatives, in order to select the best alternative.

-In other words, OCBA focuses on only part the most critical alternatives, which minimizes computation time and reduces these critical estimators’ variances.
-The expected result maintains the required level of accuracy, while requiring less amount of work.
+In other words, OCBA prioritizes only the most critical alternatives, minimizing computation time and reducing the variances of these critical estimators.
+The expected outcome is maintaining the required level of accuracy while requiring fewer computational resources.